3 Days in Budapest: The Best Budapest Itinerary [2024]

 DAY 2

-7.Panoramic views from St Stephen’s basilica
+7.Panoramic views from St Stephen’s Basilica

 St Stephen's basilica Budapest